NuSynth/GlideCLI/How to use.md

 Once I have all the numbering of topics, and have the questions and/or problems numbered, I organize that information in a word processor, so that I have that information ready to enter into GlideCLI while it asks me for that information.

-Here is how it should look before you create the course in GlideCLI: (This will be a link to a document, but I have to get it from a different computer.)
+Here is how it should look before you create the course in GlideCLI: https://github.com/Dartomic/GlideCLI/blob/master/course%20set%20up.odt

 # Studying